borbware/unity-basics-course/unity-basics/4-scripting-gameobjects.md

 ## Sending messages

 * [Script Reference: SendMessage](https://docs.unity3d.com/ScriptReference/GameObject.SendMessage.html)
-* For invoking a method in a gameobject
+* For invoking a method in a GameObject
   ```c#
   // Calls the function ApplyDamage with a value of 5
   // Every script attached to the game object